Games in Process|

 People outside the USA might consider using Book Depository to order, as they have free shipping to about 50 countries.
 I have not used it myself but see references to it.

-I am using twitter occasionally now, and will use it more in the future.
+I am using twitter regularly now.
 I am @lewpuls.

 After sales of 16,000 the FFG version of Britannia has sold out (though it's still available in some stores, FFG has no more).
 I've received a notification from FFG that the contract is terminated.
 So I have been looking for another publisher for a revised edition, and have two strong candidates.